learn-co-curriculum/phase-5-practice-challenge-fix-the-string-solution/README.md

 Time: We just have a single iteration through the string, which gives complexity of O(n)

-Space: The only extra variable we are using here is `i`, which does not grow with the size of the input.
+Space: The only extra variables we are using here are `i` and `j`, which do not grow with the size of the input.
 Therefore, the space complexity is O(1).

 ## Optional: Discussion of Time Complexity for Sample Solution #2